Akarin-project/AkarinForge/README.md

 ---
 > AkarinForge is a next-generation Forge server software with the Bukkit API from the 'new dimension'.

-As based on [MinecraftForge](https://github.com/MinecraftForge/MinecraftForge), it should provide high compatibility with mods.
+As a fork of [MinecraftForge](https://github.com/MinecraftForge/MinecraftForge), it should provide high compatibility with mods.
 In other words, support plugins but not break mods are the main goal of the project.

 Get Akarin
 ---